 As social media continues to evolve, one of the most talked-about topics right now is whether or not to use hashtags on Instagram.
 I’m sure you’ve seen influencers dancing around on reels lately, telling you that hashtags are a waste of time and no longer work.

-The Argument FOR Hashtags on Instagram in 2023
+The Argument FOR Hashtags on Instagram

 Hashtags tell Instagram what your content is about.
 They’re a great way to categorize posts, making them visible to users who otherwise may not have found you.
 However, generic or overly used hashtags like #acupuncture or #yoga are often flooded with other people’s posts, decreasing their effectiveness.
 Do some research and identify several “long-tail” hashtags like #acupunctureforfertility or #therapeuticyoga.